 My background is in food and agriculture and I hold a BSC in commercial horticulture and an MSc in Food Safety and Quality Management from the Natural Resources Institute, (University of Greenwich).
 In all these roles, I ensure that food is of the required standard and is safe to eat and food is labelled, advertised and presented in a way that is not false or misleading.
 I have in depth knowledge in nutrition, labelling and allergens.
 I am also aware of the new law introduced to extend labelling requirements for people with food allergies and intolerances.

 On a personal note, I was born in Uganda, did my primary and secondary education in Kenya, (Nairobi), did my A -level education in Stockholm – Sweden, then exported to the UK for my university education.
 So, my knowledge, life experiences and education are diverse.
 My wife, Suzan, was born in Rwanda, and is one of the survivors of the Rwanda genocide.
 She arrived in the UK as an asylum seeker.

 I have been teaching at St Margaret's since 2004.
-I am currently the Acting Deputy Headteacher, Designated Safeguarding Lead and Special Educational Needs Co-ordinator (SENCO).
+I am currently the Deputy Headteacher, Designated Safeguarding Lead and Special Educational Needs Co-ordinator (SENCO).

 Local Authority Governor

 Working in the NHS England National policy team for Children and Young people's Mental Health team has opened my eyes to the pressures that children, young people, their parents and carers and the schools they attend are under.
 In many cases schools are becoming not just places of education (which I believe is crucial to social mobility and reducing inequalities) but also places of safety, comfort and even meals.
 Having benefited from an excellent education I want to ensure this is on offer for others, so they have access to some of the same opportunities.
 For this reason I was keen to act as the Governor Link Lead for Safeguarding.